Join our inner circle to get the latest in travel, beauty, style & more !

 • Choose quieter/smaller toys if you are nervous

-Although, there should be no shame in using sex toys of any kind, if you are a little subconscious travelling with them, smaller toys and stimulators in more subtle colours might be the best approach for you.
-Choosing one with a whisper-quiet motor can also mean you can enjoy using them in hotels without worrying about your neighbours too.
+There should be no shame in using sex toys of any kind, but if you are a little subconscious travelling with them, smaller toys and stimulators in more subtle colours might be the best approach for you, such as bullet vibrators, mini massagers or love eggs designed for discreet travel.
+Choosing one with a whisper-quiet motor can also mean you can enjoy using them in hotels without worrying about your neighbours.

 Are sex toys illegal in certain countries?